 The recognition of this seven year old artistic genius, coupled with the fact that the National Cherry Blossom Festival takes place annually near my birthday, with peak bloom often on my birthday, solidified my obsession with them.
 I don’t often miss a trip down to walk amongst the blossoms.

-Completely undaunted by the set back, the mayor of Tokyo, Yukio Ozaki, along with his city council, resolved to send the United States a replacement set of Cherry trees, and quickly dispatched (A very generous) 3020 trees to replace the first shipment.
+Completely undaunted by the set back, the Mayor of Tokyo, Yukio Ozaki, along with his city council, resolved to send the United States a replacement set of Cherry trees, and quickly dispatched (A very generous) 3020 trees to replace the first shipment.
 The replacement trees had been carefully selected from a very famous grove located on the Arakawa River in the Tokyo suburb of Adachi Ward.
-This was the first time, but not the last time, that the generosity of the Japanese people would be on display as they continued to send us propagates of their beloved Sakura trees through the decades.

 Currently there are around 3800 cherry trees around the Tidal Basin and circling the perimeter of East Potomac Park.
 There are sixteen different varieties, with the Yoshino, and its distinct pink and white blossoms, being the most plentiful.
 The National Cherry Blossom Festival website has downloadable, informative flash cards; if you plan to visit with little ones, try making a game out of finding the different trees.

-THIRD: The National Park Service would prefer that you not walk or sit on the grass under the trees because the biggest damage we can do as humans, besides picking the branches (See below) is to compact the ground around the roots of the trees.
+THIRD: The National Park Service would prefer that you not walk or sit on the grass under the trees.
+The most damage we can do as humans, besides picking the branches (See below) is to compact the ground around the roots of the trees.
 In August of 2017, the NPS hired contractors to open up trenches around the trees so that water and fresh soil could be pumped in to aerate the roots.
 They are hoping that this drastic measure will get much needed water and nutrients to the roots, because currently the trees struggle against the cement-like compaction of the earth.